Pointing LimitsNote that these limits are only guidelines.

 The inoperative windscreen was completely removed in early 2010, so it no longer can cause any obstruction of the telescope aperture.

-As of April 2010 a new southern Declination limit has been instituted for the Shane 3-m.
-The southern declination limit is now -34 degrees 30 minutes.
-If you need to observe at more southerly declinations, it will require prior approval from the Director.
+As of May 2018 a new southern Declination limit has been instituted for the Shane 3-m.
+The southern declination limit is now -35 degrees 0 minutes.